wimpysworld/nix-config/README.md

 ### Structure

-Here is the directory structure I'm using.
+Here's the directory structure I'm using:

 ```
 .